-When You’re Trying To Create Change In Your Life, Remember These 5 Things
+When Trying To Create Change, Remember These 5 Things

 I recently started doing a new exercise regime called Kinesis.
 I had been doing low-impact cardio and Wii for quite some time and decided I needed to take it to the next level.
-When I say I am doing Kinesis, most people don’t know what that is, so you can read up on how I came across it at Vera Whole Health here in Seattle.
+When I say I am doing Kinesis, most people don’t know what that is.
 Basically, it’s a combo of resistance and strength training with some cardio and Pilates-yoga type exercises.
 It’s honestly quite the butt-kicker.

 I’m 3 weeks into it now, and I enjoy the community of people I have met and am starting to see small improvements in my balance and muscle tone.
 I have that feeling of satisfaction afterwards, for a job well done.
 Still, it wasn’t easy getting out of bed this morning to go!
 What has helped me the most is giving myself permission to screw up almost everything else in my life while I integrate this new habit into my normal routine.

 To Create Change, Shift Priorities

 I decided that getting up to speed on Kinesis was going to take extra energy at first—energy that I might be using to clean my place, grocery shop, whatever.
 So I decided that for 6 weeks, I was going to be okay spending more on takeout, letting dishes pile up a little bit more and vacuuming a little bit less.
 Technically, exercising 3-4x per week shouldn’t prevent me from doing those things, but to make sure I fulfilled my commitment, I wanted to make Kinesis my number one priority, and make it as easy as possible to stay on track.